GuiltyWorks/RotateSkybox/Readme_EN.txt

-﻿Translates by Google and DeepL
+Translates by Google and DeepL

 Rotate6SidedSkybox.shader is a Shader that rotates the Skybox.
 It is suitable for reproducing the sky like the real world, such as rotating the starry sky and the sun, with Skybox.